AnOrdinaryJerry/Install-Windows/README.md

       5. **Select the Windows 10 Version**:
          - Choose the edition and language of Windows 10 you want to download.

-      6. **Download the ISO File**:
+      6. **Download and Save the ISO File**:
          - Choose either the 32-bit or 64-bit version, and click "Download".

-      7. **Save the ISO File**:
-         - Save the ISO to your desired location for later use (e.g., for creating a bootable USB or installing directly).'

     - [Unofficial Download - Windows 10](https://os.click/en/Windows:Windows_10)

-      This download link provides an alternative way to obtain Windows 10 ISO files, though it may not be officially supported by Microsoft.
+      This link is an alternative way to obtain Windows 11 ISO files directly.
+This is not an official way to obtain Windows.
     - [Tiny Download - Tiny10](https://archive.org/details/tiny-10-23-h2)

-      Tiny10 is a lighter, optimized version of Windows 10, ideal for low-resource systems and users looking for a minimal setup.
+      Tiny10 is a much lighter version of Windows 10.
+This is not an official way to obtain Windows.

 1. Windows 11
     - [Official Download - Windows 11](https://www.microsoft.com/en-gb/software-download/windows11)